 One of the major structures housed in the brain stem are the cranial nerves.
-There are 12 cranial nerves; cranial nerves I and II originate in the frontal lobe and will not be discussed in this section.
+There are 12 cranial nerves.

 Cranial nerves III to XII originate in the brain stem.
 Patients that experience a stroke in the brain stem will present with symptoms that involve cranial nerve functions such as difficulty with swallowing, eye movements, facial expression, and tongue movements.

 The brain stem serves an important role as a pathway between the spinal cord and the brain.
 The afferent and efferent pathways run through the spinal cord and connect with brain centres for interpretation and response to stimuli.